ShrutiDiwan1403/Customer_Growth_Analysis_at_BCG_/README.md

 **Notable Pattern**

--While existing customers show strong baseline conversion (0.51) -New customers viewing Email content convert at an even higher rate (0.63).
+- While existing customers show strong baseline conversion (0.51).
+- New customers viewing Email content convert at an even higher rate (0.63).

 📌 **Insight**: Email is not just a retention channel.
 It is a **high-intent acquisition driver** when tone and content align.